 The Record Store facade on the left side of the London embankment features the first of a few Jaws tributes.
 The displayed records are fictional and are full of in-jokes and credits from the creators of Diagon Alley.
 But one is a Jaws reference.

 The record’s title is “Here’s to Swimmin’ with Bow Legged Women” by The Quint Trio.
-It’s a quote from the character Quint in the movie “Jaws,” one of a trio that sail out to hunt the shark, along with Brody and Hooper.
+It’s a quote from the character Quint in the movie “Jaws,” one of a trio that sails out to hunt the shark and Brody and Hooper.

 Nearby, Wiseacre’s Wizarding Equipment is decorated with various astronomical instrumentation.
 High up on shelves are quite a few telescopes, the largest of which were partially constructed using pieces from the old Jaws boats.